How Family Preservation Services Keep Families Together

 About KVC Kentucky’s Family Preservation Services

-Our Family Preservation Services help strengthen families and keep children safely at home rather than exiting into foster care.
-Family Preservation Services is a collaboration between the Department for Community Based Services and KVC Kentucky.
+Our Family First Preservation and Reunification Services help strengthen families and keep children safely at home rather than exiting into foster care or other residential treatment settings.
+These services are a collaboration between the Department for Community Based Services and KVC Kentucky and are rooted in the value of and commitment to evidence-based prevention practices.
 Our services are designed to:

 - Help families remain safely together.